 There was only thing I enjoyed seeing about that place.
 That was the mist that was being sprayed out back.
 It made sense that no dogs were out there at the time I looked at that outside play are.
 That’s because it was noon on a hot and humid mid-western summer day.

 I couldn’t wait to get out of that place as quickly as possible.
 One thing was clear: This would not be Buzz’s DayCare facility.

 I’ve taken both Missy & Buzz to two wonderful, inviting, clean, and fun Day Care places.
 That’s why I know what a good Doggie Day Care should look like.
 One thing was clear: I wouldn’t accept anything less.
-One of them is the Olde Town Pet Resort in Dulles, VA, and the other one is Riverbark Pet Retreat in Spring Lake, NC.

 If you’re interested in reading about those, check out the links in the Related Reading section at the bottom of this blog post.

 Unfortunately, since I eliminated Grace Animal Hospital, I had to continue my search for a Doggie Day Care.
 I can tell you that I was incredibly lucky with the next place I went to right after touring the smelly place.